Real spectra of large real asymmetric random matrices: Introduction

 It is almost impossible to imagine a quantitative field, in which a diagonalization of non-symmetric matrices is not used.
 Following the pioneering works of Wigner~\cite{Wigner} and Dyson~\cite{Dyson}, spectra of random matrices have been intensively studied in physics and mathematics.
 Ginibre initiated studies of random matrices lacking symmetries~\cite{Ginibre}, but real matrices turned out to be the most difficult path on the Dyson threefold way~\cite{Dyson3w}, and it took more than 40 years to pave the way for fully solving the real Ginibre ensemble~\cite{LehmannSommers,Edelman1,Edelman2,AkemannKanzieper,Sinclair,BorodinSinclair,ForresterNagano,BorodinSinclair2,SommersWieczorek}.

-Density of real random matrices consists of two components: density of purely real eigenvalues $\rho^r(x)$ and the density of complex eigenvalues $\rho^c(z)$.
+Density of real asymmetric random matrices consists of two components: density of purely real eigenvalues $\rho^r(x)$ and the density of complex eigenvalues $\rho^c(z)$.
 Since the number of real eigenvalues of random matrices grows slower than the matrix size~\cite{Edelman1}, $\rho^r(x)$ is subleading in the large $N$ limit.
 Nevertheless, for matrix sizes encountered in practice, real eigenvalues significantly mark their presence in the spectrum by condensing on the real axis and repelling other eigenvalues from its vicinity, see Fig.~\ref{Fig:1}.

-Although there exist many analytic techniques for evaluating $\rho^c(z)$ in large $N$, including Feynman diagrams~\cite{Janik1,FeinbergZee,ChalkerWang}, free probability~\cite{Janik2,BelinschiSpeicher,MingoSpeicher} and cavity equations~\cite{NeriMetz,MetzNeriRogers}, there is no systematic way of calculating the asymptotic density of real eigenvalues.
-All known formulas for $\rho^r(x)$ are obtained by laboriously taking the $N\to\infty$ limit in exact expressions for finite size~\cite{Edelman1,TruncOrt,Simm1,Simm2}, but this procedure can be carried out only for exactly solvable ensembles.
+Although there exist many analytic techniques for evaluating $\rho^c(z)$ in large $N$, including Feynman diagrams~\cite{Janik1,FeinbergZee,ChalkerWang}, free probability~\cite{Janik2,BelinschiSpeicher,MingoSpeicher} and cavity equations~\cite{NeriMetz,MetzNeriRogers}, there is no systematic way of calculating the asymptotic density of real eigenvalues if the asymptotic density of complex eigenvalues touches the real line, as it is in the Ginibre ensemble (see Fig.~\ref{Fig:1}).
+All known formulas for $\rho^r(x)$ are obtained by laboriously taking the $N\to\infty$ limit in exact expressions for finite size~\cite{Edelman1,ForNagaoElliptic,TruncOrt,Simm1,Simm2}, but this procedure is limited to exactly solvable ensembles.

 This notorious difficulty can be explained with the two arguments.
 First, a standard way of calculating the density relies on embedding the support of eigenvalues into a higher-dimensional space (complex for real spectra and quaternions for complex spectra~\cite{NowakJarosz}), evaluate the Green's function in the extended space and study its behavior in the vicinity of the spectrum.
 Density of real eigenvalues should then be embedded into a complex space, but the complex-valued Green's function is then not defined in the vicinity of the real line, due to the presence of complex eigenvalues nearby.
+If the support of the asymptotic density of complex eigenvalues is separated from the real line, these standard tools can be applied, see e.g.~\cite{FeinbergRiser}.
 Second, the density of real eigenvalues is a $1/\sqrt{N}$ correction to the asymptotic density~\cite{Edelman1}, thus \textit{a priori} inaccessible by perturbative $1/N$ expansion using Feynman diagrams.

-In this work we show that, even though the density of real eigenvalues is not directly accessible by the above methods, in the large $N$ limit it can be obtained from the density of complex eigenvalues.
-Moreover, the relation between densities is surprisingly simple, namely